ammentorp/java-ecosystem/a-helloworld/README.md

 # a-helloworld
-In this subdirectory is a `HelloWorld.java` with a main that prints `main` that prints out `"Hello World"` to `stdout` when compiled and run.
+In this subdirectory is a `HelloWorld.java` with a main that prints out `"Hello World"` to `stdout` when compiled and run.

 Following, the class from the default package is moved to a package called